Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Simulation

 In Table \ref{tab:1} and Figure \ref{fig:error:beta}, we present the average and boxplot of the $\ell_2$ estimation error $\|\widehat\bbeta-\bbeta_0\|_2$ of SASH and other competing methods.
-Both IPD and SASH show better performance under strong surrogacy than weak surrogacy since a stronger $S$ is more informative. {Among all privacy-preserving methods, SASH achieves the closest accuracy to the ideal IPD, with around $20\%$ larger average estimation error than IPD under the weak surrogate setting and $10\%$ larger average error under the strong surrogacy.
-In comparison with other semi-supervised methods, SASH attains around $15\%$ smaller error than PASS and SS-uLasso, $25\%$ smaller error than SS-RMRCE, and $40\%$ smaller error than pLasso under weak surrogacy, as well as even more significant outperformance over these existing methods under strong surrogacy.
-In addition, we find that SS-uLasso with $5\%$ extreme $S$ attains similar performance as the current version based on $2\%$ extreme $S$ and still has worse performance than SASH.
-We also ran an oracle version of SS-RMRCE taking the true active predictors as the input and found that it performs similarly to the current one based on the predictors selected by data and is still outperformed by SASH.
-At last, SL only using the small labeled samples performs the worst among all the methods with around $120\%$ and $200\%$ higher average estimation errors than SASH under the weak and strong surrogate settings.
+Both IPD and SASH show better performance under strong surrogacy than weak surrogacy since the former has more informative surrogates to $Y$.
+Among all the privacy-preserving methods, SASH achieves the closest accuracy to the ideal IPD, with around $20\%$ larger average estimation error than IPD under the weak surrogate setting and $10\%$ larger error under the strong surrogacy.
+Compared to other semi-supervised methods, SASH attains around $10\%$--$15\%$ smaller error than PASS and { SS-uLasso (two versions using $2\%$ or $5\%$ extreme $S\supm$), $19\%$--$25\%$ smaller error than SS-RMRCE (the oracle and screening versions)}, and $40\%$ smaller error than pLasso under weak surrogacy.
+Meanwhile, SASH shows even better performance than these existing methods under strong surrogacy.
+Lastly, since SL does not utilize the unlabeled data with surrogates, it performs the worst among all methods, with around $120\%$ and $200\%$ higher average estimation errors than SASH under the weak and strong surrogate settings, respectively.